 For this purpose, we introduce the model of Hatfield and Milgrom~\cite{HM05}, which we call {\em the HM model}, using our notations and terminologies.
 An instance of the HM model is given by $(W,F,E,\{P_w\}_{w\in W}, \{C_f\}_{f\in F})$.
 The difference from {\sc smti-olc} is that $P_w$ should be strict and each firm has a choice function $C_f:2^{E_f}\to 2^{E_f}$ instead of the triple $\{\laminar_f,q_f,P_f\}$.
 A function $C_f:2^{E_f}\to 2^{E_f}$ is called a {\em choice function} if $C_f(S)\subseteq S$ for any $S\subseteq E_f$.

 A stable matching in the HM model is defined similarly to that in {\sc smti-olc}, where the definitions of feasible sets and free contracts for firms are modified as follows.
 We say that $M\subseteq E$ is {\em feasible} for $f\in F$ if $C_f(M_f)=M_f$, and we say that $e\in M\setminus E$ is {\em free} for $f\coloneqq \f(e)$ if $e\in C_f(M_f+e)$.
-Let us call this stability {\em HM-stability} to distinguish it from the stability in {\sc smti-olc}. \footnote{Hatfield and Milgrom \cite{HM05} defined stability by the nonexistence of blocking coalitions rather than blocking pairs.
+Let us call this stability {\em HM stability} to distinguish it from the stability in {\sc smti-olc}. \footnote{Hatfield and Milgrom \cite{HM05} defined stability by the nonexistence of blocking coalitions rather than blocking pairs.
 Such a definition is identical to ours if the choice functions of firms satisfy substitutability \cite{Goto16, KTY18}.}

-Hatfield and Milgrom~\cite{HM05} showed that the following two conditions of each choice function $C_f:2^{E_f}\to 2^{E_f}$ are essential for strategy-proofness. \footnote{To be more precise, Hatfield and Milgrom \cite{HM05} implicitly assumed a condition of choice functions called {\em the irrelevance of rejected contracts}.
-Ayg{\"u}n and S{\"o}nmez \cite{AS13} pointed out that this condition is important for the results of \cite{HM05}, and they also showed that substitutability and the law of aggregate demand together imply this condition.} \footnote{In the original model of Hatfield and Milgrom \cite{HM05}, it is assumed that a choice function of a firm always returns a set that does not contain multiple contracts associated with the same worker.
+Hatfield and Milgrom~\cite{HM05} showed that the following two conditions for each choice function $C_f:2^{E_f}\to 2^{E_f}$ are essential for strategy-proofness. \footnote{To be more precise, Hatfield and Milgrom \cite{HM05} implicitly assumed a condition of choice functions called {\em the irrelevance of rejected contracts}.
+Ayg{\"u}n and S{\"o}nmez \cite{AS13} pointed out that this condition is important for the results of \cite{HM05} and also showed that substitutability and the law of aggregate demand together imply this condition.} \footnote{In the original model of Hatfield and Milgrom \cite{HM05}, it is assumed that a firm's choice function always returns a set that does not contain multiple contracts associated with the same worker.
 However, this assumption is not necessary to obtain their results.}

 \begin{description} \item[Substitutability:] $S\subseteq T\subseteq E_f$ implies $S\setminus C_f(S)\subseteq T\setminus C_f(T)$. \item[Law of aggregate demand:] $S\subseteq T\subseteq E_f$ implies $|C_f(S)|\leq |C_f(T)|$. \end{description}